AmbireTech/adex-protocol/README.md

 The campaign health is a publisher-specific concept which represents whether the advertiser is properly paying out after impression events.

 Each publisher, with the help of the publisher-side platform, tracks the health status of each campaign they've ever interacted with.
 If a certain (configurable) threshold of non-paid impression events is reached, the campaign will be marked unhealthy, and the publisher will no longer pick it until the payment catches up.

+### Validator fees

+Running the validator stack requires computational resource, and the way the validator consensus works implies that channel validators have to represent opposite sides (if they don't, the channel should not be used).

+This means that in most cases, no matter if you're a publisher or an advertiser, you'd end up using a validator ran by someone else.

+Third-party validators may require fees to participate in your channel (campaign).
+With OUTPACE, there's a convenient way of doing that, by just including an entry in the balances tree.
+Furthermore, the fees can be ongoing (e.g. per 1k events, or per minute), taking advantage of the micropayments capability of OUTPACE.

 ### Validator consensus